 I’m tired of this.
 I’m tired of the grief, the crying the hopelessness.
 I’m tired of the risks she takes on a daily basis.
 I tired of a society that doesn’t care, that doesn’t do what needs to happen to keep her safe and healthy.

 Still, I look at her bank account activity.
 I see where she is, what she’s doing, that she is.
-I call the hotel I see a withdrawal for to see if maybe she’s gotten her Covid-19 vaccine or maybe she’ll agree to get on if I arrange it.
+I see a withdrawal.
+I call the hotel to see if maybe she’s gotten her Covid-19 vaccine or maybe she’ll agree to get indoors if I arrange it.
 She’s already checked out and I’m reminded of every failed attempt to find her missing.